The Newlywed Game: Broadcast history

 The Newlywed Game debuted on the ABC television network on July 11, 1966, scheduled at 2 p.m.
 (1 p.m.
-Central).
+Central), replacing the anthology series/soap opera Confidential for Women.
 On the day it debuted, CBS preempted its popular Password to cover a news conference held by then-Defense Secretary Robert McNamara, which was delayed a half-hour, with the network "vamping" until he spoke.
 ABC opted to wait until just as the press conference began, and as a result The Newlywed Game was able to get a slight head start in the head-to-head ratings battle with the long-running Password.
-Over the next few months more viewers were tuning into The Newlywed Game and it became a hit, while Password's ratings began to fall and eventually led to the series' cancellation fourteen months later.
+Over the next few months, more viewers were tuning into The Newlywed Game and the NBC soap Days of Our Lives, and thus, it became a hit, while Password's ratings began to fall and eventually led to the series' cancellation fourteen months later and its replacement with soap opera Love Is a Many Splendored Thing.

-However, NBC debuted Days of Our Lives in late 1965 at 2/1, a soap opera that initially struggled to climb in the ratings.
-But by the early 1970s, Days of Our Lives was winning the timeslot regularly (though not always) over The Newlywed Game and CBS' Guiding Light.
-Eventually, ABC determined that The Newlywed Game had run its course on daytime and on December 20, 1974, the show concluded its initial run after nearly eight and a half years on the network.
+By the early 1970s however, Days of Our Lives was winning the timeslot regularly (though not always) over The Newlywed Game and CBS' Guiding Light (who took over Love Is a Many Splendored Things timeslot in September 1972).
+Eventually, ABC determined that The Newlywed Game had run its course on daytime, and on December 20, 1974, the show concluded its initial run after nearly eight and a half years on the network.
 It was the longest-running game show in ABC daytime history until 1985, when Family Feud surpassed it, having run nine years at the time of its cancellation that year.
-The Money Maze, a game hosted by Cincinnati TV personality Nick Clooney, father of famed actor George Clooney, replaced it on the ABC schedule, but lasted only six months.
+The Money Maze, a game hosted by Nick Clooney, father of George Clooney, replaced it on the ABC schedule, but lasted only six months, and the old 2:00pm slot was taken over by The $10,000 Pyramid as part of Michael Brockman's plan to push into younger viewers.